Working Out for our MusselsOctober 30, 2013

 Cockatoo Island in Sydney Harbour was a hub of industrial activity when we lived in nearby Balmain in the mid 1960s.
 The action on the island’s shipbuilding facilities was easily matched by what was happening underwater.

-Word had gotten out that the enormous wooden pylons were bursting with mussels and my parents wanted in on the action.
-They had grown up in an Adriatic seaside city eating mussels, vongole and ‘canocie’ (sea cicadas) and were willing to work for their supper while mussels were unavailable in Sydney shops.
-Restaurateur Beppi Polese, who put them on the menu at his famous Darlinghurst eatery Beppi’s in the late 1950s, was also forced to forage for them in the harbour.
+Word had gotten out via some Italian dockyard workers on the island that the enormous wooden pylons under the piers were bursting with mussels and my parents wanted in on the action.
+In their Adriatic seaside hometown, they had grown up eating mussels, vongole and ‘canocie’ (sea cicadas) and here, in Sydney, were willing to work for their supper while mussels were still unavailable in shops.
+Italian restaurateur Beppi Polese, who put them on the menu at his well-respected inner-Sydney eatery Beppi’s in the late 1950s, was also a forager.
+He’d row out to Middle Harbour’s Spit Bridge in a rubber boat, collect his bounty and take them back to his restaurant.

-With a small timber row boat we hired from a nearby boatshed, we were on our way across the Parramatta River for the 20 minute trip to mussel HQ.
-No lifejackets, sunscreen, water – just hessian sacks for the haul.
-And the special mussel harvester invented by my handyman dad.
+Mild sunny days in autumn or spring were perfect for our mission, and in a small wooden row boat hired from a nearby boatshed, my dad, mum and I were on our way across the Parramatta River for the twenty-minute trip to mussel HQ.
+I was only about seven or eight, but insisted on helping with the rowing, my skinny arms trying to slide the oar just under the surface of the water.
+The long, solid timber oars soon had me struggling.
+We wore no lifejackets, sunscreen, or hats – and carried no water – just hessian sacks for the haul and the special mussel harvester invented by my handyman dad.

 Ever the practical one, he’d fashioned a piece of fine wire mesh into a bucket shape and attached it to the bottom of a metal garden rake.
-At our harvesting point, my mother and I stood at one end of the shaky boat holding onto a pylon while my father lowered the rake deep into the water.
-A few scrapes on the upward sweep and the mesh collected all the loosened mussels.
-Genius.
+When we reached our destination at the island, my mother and I stood at one end of the boat, steadying it with our arms wrapped around a pylon while my father lowered the hand-crafted contraption deep into the water while playing a balancing game at the other end.
+A few scrapes against the timber pylon with an upward sweep and the mesh collected all the loosened mussels.

-Three or four sackfuls later, we’d head home, with my father doing most of the rowing while I nursed the scratches and bumps on my limbs.
-The homeward journey seemed to take forever, with the heavy boat from the mussel haul making my father work harder to dodge the motor boats zooming past.
+Three or four sackfuls (or about 30 kilos) later, we’d head home, with my father doing most of the rowing while we nursed scrapes and welts on our limbs from hugging the pylons while he foraged.
+The homeward journey seemed to take forever, and was also more cramped with the haul taking up precious leg space.
+With the additional weight of the mussels in the boat, my father had to work harder to dodge the motor boats zooming past and the occasional splashes of cold sea water on his white Bonds singlet seemed more than welcome.